input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

     in the sense that transfers from sidechain to mainchain must allow claiming of tokens in lock boxes to be distributed over many transactions.
-  A natural way to implement this would be to mint `k` tokens on the mainchain for each sidechain to mainchain transaction transferring `k` mainchain assets, and make burning of this token correspond to unlocking the mainchain assets.
+  A natural way to implement this would be to mint `k` tokens on the mainchain for each sidechain to mainchain transaction transferring `k` mainchain assets, and define the lock boxes so that burning of this token corresponds to unlocking the mainchain assets.
   Of course, this extra level of "indirection" increases fees, so this idea was
     dismissed.